freebsd/freebsd-quarterly/2020q2/kde.md

 kde@ would like to thank Antoine for many exp-runs, Mikael for useful tips, Swills for patience and Kai for dealing with WebEngine.

+The next big round of updates for the KDE stack is slated:
+CMake 3.18, Qt 5.15 LTS, and KDE Frameworks 5.71.